 In a previous post entitled Chaos and Elucidation: The Borderline Koan, I focused on the clinical challenges and professional liabilities that therapists may encounter when working with an undiagnosed or misdiagnosed client suffering from Borderline Personality Disorder.
 More specifically, emphasis was placed on the preemptive identification of BPD in treatment settings; the Vulnerable BPD subtype; and what to expect during emotionally charged clinical encounters.
 Here’s a quick review of the two-tier classification system:

 Authoritarian BPD.
-Interpersonal disposition: Self-sufficient, domineering, intense, mesmerizing, intrusive, anxious, dysphoric, demanding, presumptive, judgmental, perfectionistic, fearful, competitive, impatient, pessimistic, easily angered, petulant, stubborn, critical, paranoid, and envious.
+Interpersonal disposition: Self-sufficient, domineering, intense, mesmerizing, intrusive, anxious, dysphoric, demanding, passionate, presumptive, judgmental, perfectionistic, fearful, competitive, impatient, pessimistic, easily angered, petulant, stubborn, critical, paranoid, and envious.
+Attachment style: Fearful/Disorganized.
+Intimacy style: Erotophobic.
 Rationale: “I have needs for stability, predictability, and approval that were not met during childhood; therefore, I must be in charge to survive.”
 Valence: Assertive, flamboyant, anxious, and irritable.
 Parenting style: Over-involved.
 Objective: Control of self, others, and their environment (overtly expressed).

 Vulnerable BPD.
 Interpersonal disposition: Dependent, charming, captivating, coercive, desperate, mercurial, seductive, playful, hapless, passionate, anxious, dysphoric, duplicitous, suspicious, fearful, affectionate, labile, docile, hypersensitive, desultory, fantasy-prone, easily disappointed, childlike, vindictive, and jealous.
+Attachment style: Anxious/Preoccupied Intimacy style: Erotophilic.
 Rationale: “I have needs for safety, validation, and nurturing that were not met during childhood; therefore, I must be taken care of to survive.”
 Valence: Coy, mischievous, desperate, and enigmatic.
 Parenting style: Under-involved.
 Objective: Control of self, others, and their environment (covertly expressed).

 For comparison, the Vulnerable BPD is similar to Theodore Millon’s Discouraged, Self-Destructive, and Impulsive subtypes, whereas the Authoritarian BPD strongly resembles the Petulant subtype.
 In relation to Christine Ann Lawson’s fairytale archetypes, Vulnerable BPDs would align with the “Hermit” and the “Waif,” whereas Authoritarian BPDs most closely resemble the “Queen” and the “Witch.”
 Of course, none of these categories are mutually exclusive, and there can be considerable overlap given the right environmental stressors, interpersonal variables, or social context.
 Although Authoritarian BPDs can be highly functional and self-sufficient, they are emotionally dependent.
 Conversely, Vulnerable BPDs tend to be both circumstantially dependent and emotionally dependent.
-When the bell rings, the Authoritarian BPD walks into the ring swinging with a surplus of misplaced aggression.
-The Vulnerable BPD, on the other hand, is already lying on the ground begging for medical assistance.
-However, at the end of the boxing match, their opponents are defeated no matter what style they encounter.
+Authoritarian BPD mothers were usually parentified as children, whereas Vulnerable BPD mothers were often infantilized.
+When the bell rings, Authoritarian BPDs walk into the ring swinging with a surplus of fear and misplaced aggression.
+Vulnerable BPDs, on the other hand, are so fragile that they’re already lying on the ground and begging for assistance that will be used against the rescue team later on.

 In this essay, we’ll be examining the Authoritarian BPD from the perspective of motherhood; how this disorder affects the mother’s children during development; and the ramifications of long-term exposure caused by interacting with a mentally ill parent.

 People often say that “every family is dysfunctional,” but family of origin problems are disproportionately devastating whenever children are raised by an emotionally unstable or abusive parent.
 Most children of BPD mothers have learned to normalize the abnormal, because the abnormal is all they’ve ever known.
+Likewise, BPD mothers have unconsciously normalized the abnormal due to their own unhappy childhood experiences.
 However, mental illness among primary caregivers is not the same as mental illness among siblings or relatives.
-Proper emotional attunement with one’s biological mother is arguably the most influential factor for developmental congruency.
+Proper emotional attunement with one’s biological mother is arguably the most influential factor for developmental congruency and success in adulthood.
 Some of the most common traits of Borderline mothers include the following:

 - Fear of abandonment and the perception that others are rejecting or separating from them, whether this is real or imagined.
 Intolerance of aloneness.

 - Having volatile and unstable relationships.
 The person on the other end of the relationship is either idealized or perceived as malicious, cruel, and uncaring.
-Posing ultimatums in relationships and searching for immediate validation.
+Posing ultimatums in relationships and searching for validation in social situations.

 - A distorted perception of self, commonly manifested as feeling flawed, victimized, or invisible.